Terms and Conditions

 7.7.
 Subscriber may activate, set up, or modify content or shopping levels via the API administrative portal or by request to Travelport.
 Activation or change is effective once Subscriber receives new credentials and subject to Travelport’s standard charges in place from time to time.

 7.8.
-Subscriber will provide Travelport with prior written notice of: (i) any event that may have a material increase on the number of Messages made by Subscriber through the Contracted API, including, but not limited to, new code or changes to existing code launched by Subscriber, Subscriber’s entrance into new markets and Subscriber’s advertising/marketing campaigns; and/or (ii) Subscriber’s intention to include its PCC(s) in meta-searches operated by third parties.
+Subscriber will provide Travelport with prior written notice of: (i) any event that may have a material increase on the number of Messages made by Subscriber through the Travelport API, including, but not limited to, new code or changes to existing code launched by Subscriber, Subscriber’s entrance into new markets and Subscriber’s advertising/marketing campaigns; and/or (ii) Subscriber’s intention to include its PCC(s) in meta-searches operated by third parties.
 If Subscriber fails to provide such prior written notice, Travelport may suspend or limit Subscriber’s access to the Products and Services or any part thereof until Travelport resolves any system capacity issues caused by Subscriber’s unanticipated increase in Message volume.

 7.9.
-Travelport will provide its standard help desk support to Subscriber for the Contracted API.
+Travelport will provide its standard help desk support to Subscriber for the Travelport API.
 Support fees set out in the Products and Services Attachment entitle Subscriber to 40 hours of support per Year.
 Travelport reserves the right to provide support relating to the Travelport API via online tutorials, online messaging, third party contractors or via remote access.
 Subscriber will enable its systems and authorize its employees to approve the receipt of Travelport support via remote access.
-Should Subscriber engage a third party developer approved by Travelport to develop an application for Subscriber for use in conjunction with the Contracted API, the third party developer will instead provide support to Subscriber.
+Should Subscriber engage a third party developer approved by Travelport to develop an application for Subscriber for use in conjunction with the Travelport API, the third party developer will instead provide support to Subscriber.

 7.10.
-The Contracted API is Travelport’s standard offering.
+The Travelport API is Travelport’s standard offering.
 If Subscriber downloads additional features and functionality from the Travelport download site, accessible only through use of the login information provided by Travelport, Subscriber will pay Travelport’s standard charges in place at the time.